Alex-Lloyd-93/PGR_Training_fMRI_2020/Course_Agenda.md

 This section will be done as a practical during the meeting.
 It would help if you could familiarize yourself with fMRI Keywords available at ...

- # Lecture 4 (Parallel processing of MRI on the cluster):
+ # Lecture 4 (MRI specific):

+ - Parallel processing of fMRI on the cluster

- I will update it accordingly
+   This section will be done as a practical during the meeting.
+It would help if you could familiarize yourself with the fsl scripts that we will use on the cluster.
+It is available at https://github.com/RHULPsychology/HeudiConv_BIDS_conversion